-- Review any documentation brought in by the student. - Determine if evidence indicates that the student was previously enrolled in a Texas school. - If evidence indicates the student was identified as an English learner in Texas, follow procedure on previous slide. - If there is no evidence that the student was identified as an English learner in Texas, proceed with Texas identification process, including administration of the HLS for identification, as outlined for students new to Texas public schools who have never been enrolled previously.
+- Review any documentation brought in by the student. - Determine if evidence indicates that the student was previously enrolled in a Texas school. - If evidence indicates the student was identified as an Emergent Bilingual in Texas, follow identification procedures on previous slides. - If there is no evidence that the student was identified as an Emergent Bilingual in Texas, proceed with Texas identification process, including administration of the HLS for identification, as outlined for students new to Texas public schools who have never been enrolled previously.

-When identifying an English learner who is also served through special education:
+When identifying an Emergent Bilingual who is also served through special education: